KunalFinData/uae-finpay-fraud-risk-sql/README.md

 - **Key Metrics:** Structuring flag (multiple transactions just below thresholds), velocity anomaly flag, unusual time/location flag
 - **Business Use:** Compliance with CBUAE behavior-based detection mandates, SAR/STR escalation triggers

+## Business Impact

+The outputs of this project support fraud teams in making faster, more targeted operational decisions.
+Customer-level risk scoring helps prioritise review effort toward the highest-risk accounts, while segment-level exposure analysis challenges the assumption that premium customers are inherently low risk.
+Channel-level performance insights show where fraud controls need to be tuned by payment method and emirate rather than applied as blanket rules.
+Merchant category analysis highlights where verification steps should be strengthened, especially in high-concentration ecommerce flows.
+Behaviour-based detection adds a defensible layer for identifying structuring patterns and escalation candidates, supporting more consistent fraud monitoring and regulatory reporting.

+## Business Recommendations

+- Move the top 20% of customers by fraud exposure to enhanced or continuous monitoring, while keeping the remainder on standard review cycles.
+This is a resourcing reallocation, not just a reporting flag.
+- Scope the bank transfer rule review to Abu Dhabi specifically.
+A blanket “bank transfer is risky” policy would over-flag Dubai and Sharjah transactions that do not show the same pattern.
+- Retire the “VIP customer = low risk” assumption in underwriting and onboarding policy.
+The 8.7x fraud volume gap in the HIGH_VALUE segment argues for equal or greater scrutiny at that tier.
+- Route structuring-flagged transactions to manual SAR/STR review rather than automatic decline, consistent with CBUAE’s treatment of these as investigation triggers, not hard blocks.
+- Use the ecommerce concentration finding to justify a targeted step-up authentication rule above a defined AED threshold, rather than a blanket restriction on the category.

+## Limitations

+- Underlying data is IEEE-CIS Fraud Detection (Kaggle), with a synthetic UAE staging layer applied through AED conversion, emirate distribution, KYC/escalation flags.
+It does not reflect real production transaction history or actual fraud outcomes.
+- The pipeline is batch-based through dbt runs, so it supports retrospective analysis and reporting rather than real-time in-transaction blocking.
+- Risk scores are rule- and pattern-based, not model-driven, so they will not adapt to new fraud patterns without manual rule updates.
+- The false-positive-rate model relies on the source dataset’s fraud labels; a production system would need investigation outcomes fed back in to keep that metric accurate over time.
+- No device fingerprinting, IP/geolocation, or credit bureau (AECB) signals are incorporated, all of which a production CBUAE-compliant system would typically use.
 ---

 ## Project Structure